daggerstab/stellarium-joystick/README.md

 the plug-in you'll need Stellarium's source code for the same version.
 On Windows, the plug-in will be able to link against libStelMain.dll only if Stellarium had been compiled with MinGW/gcc.
-(Luckily, this covers 0.12.4 and most recent version before that.)
+(Luckily, this covers 0.12.4 and the most recent versions before that.)
 In all cases, it's very likely that the resulting plug-in binary will be compatible only with the version of Stellarium it was built against.